 Ohio is also the only state to have an official rock song.
 “Hang on Sloopy” is a song from The McCoys in 1965, originally from Dayton, Ohio.

 State Tree: Buckeye (The trees are named such because the nuts from the tree resemble the shape and color of a deer’s eye).

-The state flag of Ohio, adopted in 1902, has a large blue triangle representing the states hills and valleys, and the stripes represent roads and waterways.
-The Ohio Burgee, as the design is properly called, is a “swallowtail flag” and the only non-rectangular state flag in the U.S. The group of thirteen stars represent the original thirteen states, with the four starts at the peak of the triangle symbolizing the fact that Ohio was the 17th State admitted to the Union.
-The “O” represents Ohio and the states nickname “buckeye”.
+The state flag of Ohio, adopted in 1902, has a large blue triangle representing the state’s hills and valleys, and the stripes represent roads and waterways.
+The Ohio Burgee, as the design is properly called, is a “swallowtail flag” and the only non-rectangular state flag in the U.S. The group of 13 stars represents the original thirteen states, with the four stars at the peak of the triangle, symbolizing that Ohio was the 17th state admitted to the Union.
+The “O” represents Ohio and the state’s nickname, “buckeye.”
 Before 1902 there was no ‘official’ state flag.